 Average Weather in Tijuana Mexico

-In Tijuana, the temperature typically varies from 48°F to 79°F over the course of the year, and is rarely below 41°F or above 87°F.
+In Tijuana, the summers are short, warm, arid, and mostly clear and the winters are long, cool, and partly cloudy.
+Over the course of the year, the temperature typically varies from 48°F to 79°F and is rarely below 41°F or above 87°F.

 The warm season lasts for 2.8 months, from July 9 to October 3, with an average daily high temperature above 76°F. The hottest day of the year is August 26, with an average high of 79°F and low of 65°F.

 The cool season lasts for 4.4 months, from November 29 to April 12, with an average daily high temperature below 68°F. The coldest day of the year is December 27, with an average low of 48°F and high of 66°F.

 Average High and Low Temperature

 The figure below shows you a compact characterization of the entire year of hourly average temperatures.
 The horizontal axis is the day of the year, the vertical axis is the hour of the day, and the color is the average temperature for that hour and day.

 In Tijuana, the average percentage of the sky covered by clouds experiences significant seasonal variation over the course of the year.

 The clearer part of the year in Tijuana begins around May 20 and lasts for 5.4 months, ending around November 2.
 On September 10, the clearest day of the year, the sky is clear, mostly clear, or partly cloudy 90% of the time, and overcast or mostly cloudy 10% of the time.

 The cloudier part of the year begins around November 2 and lasts for 6.6 months, ending around May 20.
 On February 22, the cloudiest day of the year, the sky is overcast or mostly cloudy 44% of the time, and clear, mostly clear, or partly cloudy 56% of the time.